 Ghost Shrimp seem to be happy living in small or larger groups of their own kind provided there is ample room in the aquarium for each to have their own space.
 Sometimes when groups of Ghost Shrimp are crowded they can become aggressive with each other.
 Also, it’s important that Ghost Shrimp be kept in an environment with lots of small hiding places.
 Live aquarium plants are also a good idea as they provide the shrimp with many places to hid and explore.

-Ghost Shrimp tank mates can also include other non-aggressive inhabitants along the lines of Nerite Snails, Mystery Snails, Corys, Ottos and filter feeders like Bamboo Shrimp and Vampire Shrimp.
-If there are any questions about compatibility, check with the store clerk whether a species with be a good Ghost Shrimp tank mates before purchasing add introducing it to the tank.
+Ghost Shrimp tank mates can also include other non-aggressive inhabitants.
+Nerite Snails, Mystery Snails, Corys, Ottos and filter feeders like Bamboo Shrimp and Vampire Shrimp, are good choices.
+Check with the store clerk about whether a species with be a good Ghost Shrimp tank mates before purchasing.